koxudaxi/fastapi-code-generator/README.md

   -o, --output PATH        [required]
   -t, --template-dir PATH
-  -m, --model-file         Specify generated model file path + name, if not default to models.py --install-completion     Install completion for the current shell.
+  -m, --model-file         Specify generated model file path + name, if not default to models.py -c, --custom-visitors    PATH - A custom visitor that adds variables to the template.
+  --install-completion     Install completion for the current shell.
   --show-completion        Show completion for the current shell, to copy it
                            or customize the installation.